LuiseFreese/microsoft-365-community/Community/why-m365-adoption-projects-fail.md

 * Level 4: Mental Model

 Our core beliefs are a representation of the Sharing is caring - mindset.
 We don't compete against each other, but value and listen to every voice.
-We are convinced, that we can face challenges better together and that Learning, experimenting and sharing failure and success is important.
+We are convinced, that we can face challenges better together and that learning, experimenting and sharing failure and success is important.

 * Level 3: Structures

-This will automatically lead to organizations which enable work in cross functional teams, facilitate open communities so that people can connect beyond their filter bubble (which makes serendiptous coincidences possioble), support tools that foster collaboration and processes that work towards a common understanding and shared vision of organizational purpose.
+This will automatically lead to organizations which enable work in cross functional teams, facilitate open communities so that people can connect beyond their filter bubble (which makes serendiptous coincidences possioble), support tools that foster collaboration and processes that work towards a common understanding and a shared vision of organizational purpose.

 * Level 2: Patterns and Trends

- With this background, people will don't abuse tools anymore and don't need to work around processes anymore.
+With this background, people won't abuse tools and don't need to work around processes anymore.
 They notice, that work actually works and find a good rythm of collaboration, connecting and focused work.

 * Level 1: Events

-This over time leads to a healthy understanding of productivity with some very beneficial implications: Awareness of mental load, sovereignity of priorities, Connectiveness in the broader organization.
+This over time leads to a healthy understanding of productivity with some very beneficial implications: awareness of mental load, sovereignity of priorities, connectiveness in the broader organization.
 As a result, we can see that people make good use of their time and do not need to face obstacles that are usually in the way.

 ## How do we change?